Skip to content

 Terminal window

-capsem purge # temp sessions only
+capsem purge # disposable sessions only

 capsem purge --all # everything (requires confirmation)